TosbackCgusBridge-Bot/CGUs-versions/Metrolyrics/Privacy Policy.md

 *   David Guetta
     Titanium Lyrics

-Behold: our new **FREE** Plugin for iTunes, WinAmp and Media Player!
-Facebook X Twitter X toggle Mobile Sitehide Hey, we have a new extension for Chrome: **Lyrics for Youtube!** More info...
+Mobile Sitehide Hey, we have a new extension for Chrome: **Lyrics for Youtube!** More info...
 Install Don't ask again